iamgroot42/personal-website-2/_posts/2025-07-17-ml-considerations.md

   - subsections:
     - name: PIP-it!
     - name: Dataclasses are your friend
-    - name: Generative Models
   - name: Evaluations
   - subsections:
     - name: How do you like them notifications?
     - name: Like a magic WAND(b)
   - name: I feel the need, the need for speed
   - subsections:
+    - name: Newbie gains with cupy
-    - name: Compile "can" be your friend
+    - name: Compile can be your friend
     - name: Async transfers
-    - name: Identify Bottlenecks
     - name: One batch, two batch, penny and dime
   - name: SLURM SLURM, Peralta
+  - name: Takeaways
 ---

 Working on ML projects in academia (and beyond) often feels like a constant battle between moving fast to test ideas and maintaining enough organization to actually make progress.

-Based on my experiences across academia and industry, working with collaborators who have diverse coding backgrounds, and—perhaps most importantly—browsing through GitHub repositories of varying quality, I've picked up practices and design patterns that have genuinely transformed how I approach ML projects.
+Based on my experiences, working with collaborators who have diverse coding backgrounds, and—perhaps most importantly—browsing through GitHub repositories of varying quality, I've picked up practices and design patterns that have genuinely transformed how I approach ML projects.
 These aren't abstract software engineering principles; they're tested techniques that have saved me from countless headaches and helped me move faster while making fewer mistakes.

 In this blog, I'll document the lessons that have made the biggest difference in my day-to-day research workflow.
 Some might seem obvious in hindsight, others might challenge how you currently organize your work.
 Either way, I hope they help you spend less time wrestling with logistics and more time focused on the actual science.
-Note that this is a living document<d-footnote>This means I will update it every now and then based on new things I learn</d-footnote>—I'm constantly learning new tricks, and I'll add them here as I discover what works.
+Note that this is a living document<d-footnote>This means I will update it every now and then based on things I learn</d-footnote>—I'm constantly learning new tricks, and I'll add them here as I discover what works.

 # Structuring your Codebase